lauramiller512/programming_fundamentals_003/docs/TASKS.md

 It should still count the books beginning with H, ignoring the case of the letter.

-Write a test for this functionality, and if the test doesn't pass, update you function so that it passes.
+Write a test for this functionality, and if the test doesn't pass, update your function so that it passes.

 ## 10) The `getQuantity` function